Adventure experience - motorcycle trip riding across Africa

 The guy who was playing with my light, got the handlebar in his chest, the girl, whose hands searched my pockets for money, was brought down by one of the side cases.
 A little more gas and I was out of the reach of the flying stones.
 Save...

-Because we found no undisturbed sleeping place, we camped in the courtyard of a hotel (GPS N12°36'37.9" E037°28'19.5").
-On the way to Lake Tana and Blue Nile, we found a gas station every 200 km which was able to Sell some gas to us .
+Because I did not find a place to sleep, I camped in the courtyard of a hotel (GPS N12°36'37.9" E037°28'19.5").
+On the way to Lake Tana and Blue Nile, I found a gas station every 200 km which was able to Sell some gas to me.

-When we stopped for lunch at a nearby tank wreck in the shade of a tree, many children came running towards us again.
+When I stopped for lunch at a nearby tank wreck in the shade of a tree, many children came running towards me again.
 They wore blue uniforms and some of them even brought their school books.
-Ali gave some lessons and later on he presented some pencils to the children who started to fight for them.
+Other tourists gave some lessons and later on they presented some pencils to the children who started to fight for them.

-The route through the Blue Nile canyon, and across the Japanese-built bridge, way up to 3098m altitude and past numerous truck wrecks, was very spectacular.
+The route through the Blue Nile canyon and across the Japanese-built bridge, up to 3098m altitude and past numerous truck wrecks, was very spectacular.
 Even here, far away from the nearest village, many people and animals were walking on the road.

-In Adis Abeba at 2500m altitude in the Simien Mountains, we changed our engine oil and bought the comesa yellow card, an affordable insurance that is valid in Kenya, Tanzania and Malawi as well.
+In Adis Abeba at 2500m altitude in the Simien Mountains, I changed my engine oil and bought the comesa yellow card, an affordable insurance that is valid in Kenya, Tanzania and Malawi as well.
 (Fast Internet, was available at GPS N09°00'20.4" E038°46'02.8°".)
-We went to Langano Lake (Camping GPS N07°32'54.5" E038°41'03.0") and to the Ziway lake.
-Here we admired many great Marabu birds, which life on the wastes of the fishermen.
-Of course, we were begged massively, until Ali wanted to leave.
+I went to Langano Lake (Camping GPS N07°32'54.5" E038°41'03.0") and to the Ziway lake.
+Here I saw many great Marabu birds, who life on the wastes of the fishermen.
+Of course, I was begged massively.

-After Moyale (Camping GPS N03°32'52.6" E039°02'55.9"), our path leded us through tropical vegetation in the land of the Masai.
-We saw a lot of traditionally dressed women on the roadside and bought our first pineapple.
-Starting from Kenya we had to ride on the left side of the road.
-For the 30-day visa at the border we had to pay $ 50 U.S. each.
-The price has now been reduced to alleged U.S. $ 25.
+After Moyale (Camping GPS N03°32'52.6" E039°02'55.9"), my path leded me through tropical vegetation in the land of the Masai.
+I saw a lot of traditionally dressed women on the roadside and bought my first pineapple.
+In Kenya I had to ride on the left side of the road.
+For the 30-day visa at the border I had to pay $ 50 U.S. The price has now been reduced to alleged U.S. $ 25.
 The 250 km track to Marsabit was hell and took a whole day.

 Never before I have seen a similar bad road like this.
 During rainy season it is impossible to cross The Chinese people are bussy building a new road.
 2016 it should be finished.
 Then it is possible to cross Africa on tarmac only.
 Several times brand-new Toyota Landcruisers with big Unicef logos and fat, greasy drivers, who seem to life well from the money donated for starving children, dangerously raced past me.